-While you are assuming, why not also assume that you do not know all the details or criteria that could be effecting a situation and ask for an explanation in a kind and courteous way?
+While you are assuming, why not also assume that you do not know all the details.
+You may not have a window into what is impacting the situation.
+How about asking for an explanation in a kind and courteous way?

-If I don’t receive responses to my inquiries, I don’t assume or accuse why, rather I send a kind follow-up confirming if the party received my original request? and/or if everything on the other side is okay.
+If I do not receive responses to my inquiries, I don’t assume or accuse.
+If I don’t understand the tone or rational, I ask for more details.
+I send a kind follow-up confirming if the party received my original request?
+To that I also include a comment asking if everything is okay.

-Jumping to conclusions many times only serves to expose your lack of knowledge, understanding or ability to extend courtesy in any given situation.
+Jumping to conclusions many times only serves to expose your lack of knowledge, understanding or compassion to extend courtesy in any given situation.

-Type to others as you would have them type unto you.
+Type to unto others as you would have them type unto you.